"My hopes and dreams": Erika's embracing her interest in business

 "As a proud Territorian, I intend for the NT to be my long-term home.
 Thus, I am eager to be a part of its future development by collaboratively working within the public sector here in the Northern Territory," she said.

-Erika also won and was recently named the 2019 International Business Council NT Business Student of the Year.
+Erika also won the 2019 International Business Council NT Business Student of the Year.

 So, what does Erika’s bright future hold?
 She’s grabbing every opportunity she can with both hands.

-“In the future, I aim to become an entrepreneur, to establish a global company, and to do further studies and eventually earn a doctorate degree.
+“In the future, I aim to become an entrepreneur, to establish a global company, and to do further studies.
 I hope that my journey will inspire others.”

 Ready to take your passion for change to the next level?
-Study a Bachelor of Business with CDU.
+Study a business course at CDU.